ManhTrinhNguyen/jenkins-exercise/README.md

      - npx auto-version --minor # +0.1.0
      - npx auto-version --major # +1.0.0
      - npx auto-version # no args is equivalent to --patch
+    3. Install Plugin to use "readJSON file" : Pipeline: Utility Steps
     ```